 — Do you follow the news about Ukraine?
 What do you think about the situation?

 — I would not say that I follow situation in Ukraine in particular.
 I follow lots of global news.
 The situation in Ukraine is not good, but I hope eventually everything will work out and people will find a common language.
 War is always a bad thing, and it does not matter where it happens.
 We hope that such technologies that Facebook and WhatsApp, let people be closer to each other no matter what is going on.
 Possibly, in the next 5–10 years they will help to make the world civilized.

 — By the way, did the concept of WhatsApp grow out of personal desire to be close to the people you left in Ukraine?

 — Frankly speaking, I do not remember where the idea came from.
-Possibly, it was a concatenation of circumstances.
+Possibly, it was a mix of circumstances.
 On the one hand, we wanted to build something new, on the other hand, we disliked lots of things in SMS.
 I used SMS when my American friends did not use them.
 I traveled to Europe, Ukraine, Moscow to see my friends and we chatted via SMS.

 When we were building the messenger, I understood, that is is a killer app for phones, because people always carry smartphones with them.
 We were just happy to make something useful.